 Dogs shouldn’t eat cheese

-Slices of cheese are actually very helpful for owners who need to give their dog pills but the dog is resistant to taking it!
+Slices of cheese are actually very helpful for owners who need to give their dog pills but the dog is resistant to taking them!
 Dogs usually aren’t too picky about the kind of cheese you use, just roll the pill up into the cheese and they will be none the wiser!

 For people who like to make home-made dog treats, cheese can generally be used safely.
 Something to be aware of though is that dogs do not have a lot of lactose, which is the enzyme that is used to break down lactose.
-Because of this some dogs may get an upset stomach from cheese.
+Because of this, some dogs may get an upset stomach from cheese.
 Cheese doesn’t have as much lactose as milk and other dairy products though, so it is not usually as much of a problem for dogs to digest.
-Your best option is to use a limited quantity of low fat cheese when making treats yourself, and if it doesn’t upset your dog’s stomach you know you’re ok.
+Your best option is to use a limited quantity of low-fat cheese when making treats yourself, and if it doesn’t upset your dog’s stomach you know you’re ok.